geoscixyz/gpg/content/induced_polarization/induced_polarization_data.rst

 For practical measurements, we do not integrate over the entire discharge curve.
 Instead, a finite interval of integration is chosen.
-For example, the Newmont standard chargeability integrates from t = 0.15 s to 1.1 s.
+For example, the Newmont standard chargeability integrates from t = 0.45 s to 1.1 s (Swift, 1973).

 Two types of frequency domain data